 What Happens When You Stop Drinking Alcohol

-I started to drink alcohol in my teens as it is common in Western culture.
-My consumption peaked in my early university days and in the last four years before I stopped again.
+I started to drink alcohol in my teens, as it is common in Western culture.
+My consumption peaked in my early university days and the last four years before I stopped again.
 In my thirties, I did not drink any alcohol for about eight years and only started again after returning to the city from a remote life in the Himalayas.

 Social drinking wasn’t my thing, nor was I drinking to release stress.
 It was the rush and the buzz and the experience of accelerated emotions that I was after.
 Most of the time, I would be writing when getting loaded.
 In any case, I would remain active when drinking rather than clonking out.
 In the evenings, alcohol would get me going rather than unwinding.

 My favorite drinking occasions were Sunday morning brunches at a 5-Start hotel with a free flow of bubbles.
 And when traveling.
 Emirates lounges and business class flights are fantastic to indulge in excessive amounts of good champagne.
 So are social hours in executive lounges of hotels.
 And gee, I almost forgot set-menu dinners with wine pairings.
 Those were the days.

 Balance Alcohol Consumption with Nutrition

-I never considered myself an alcoholic and always maintained my regular exercise of yoga, running, and bodyweight workouts.
+I never considered myself an alcoholic and always maintained my regular yoga, running, and bodyweight workouts.
 When drinking alcohol, I also would try to revitalize my body with a healthy diet based on natural food with plenty of greens.
-And additionally take minerals, cordyceps, reishi, and turmeric to balance the acidity.
+And additionally, take minerals, cordyceps, reishi, and turmeric to balance the acidity.
 As well as lots of lemon juice before sleeping and in the morning.

 While I much enjoyed this lifestyle, it is an inebriation, after all.
 And I was aware of the price I was paying.
 So I grew increasingly weary of having a habit in my life that cuts a substantial part of my life force.
 Physically.
 Emotionally.
 Financially.